gormrs/sbom-python/README.md

 `python sbom.py [directory]`

 Replace [directory] with the path to the directory containing your repositories.

+in this repo the example folder contains a few repos to test the script on.

 5. The script will traverse the specified directory and generate an SBOM for each detected repository with a requirements.txt or package.json file.